How to Sell a Haunted House Like Any Other Home on the Market

 “Some buyers will think that they can take advantage of the situation and make a crazy [low] offer,” she says.
 “They think they’ve got leverage on you.
 But that doesn’t mean you have to sell it to them.”

 The Los Feliz Mansion was bought by famous civil rights lawyer Lisa Bloom in 2016 at a probate sale for $2.28 million.
-Then, in 2020, an LLC represented by Luxmanor Custom Home Builders CEO Ephi Zlotnitskyit purchased the mansion for $2.35 million.
-Today, it’s on the market for $3.9 million, with the listing showing artistic renders of the renovated home.
+Then, in 2020, an LLC represented by Luxmanor Custom Home Builders CEO Ephi Zlotnitsky purchased the mansion for $2.35 million.

-The buyers were none other than the owners of the Lizzie Borden Bed & Breakfast museum, the far less grandeur house where the alleged ax murder happened.
-At $600,000, the deal was a “once-in-a-lifetime opportunity to own a significant piece of Fall River’s history,” according to a press release announcing the sale.
+The buyers were none other than the owners of the Lizzie Borden Bed & Breakfast museum, the far less grand house where the alleged ax murder happened.
+At $600,000, the buyers secured a unique piece of the city’s notorious past.

-The listing description directly mentioned Borden and “her trial, which engaged the nation.”
-The broker called the home “a significant and historically important Queen Anne Victorian” that had been “painstakingly restored to its original grandeur.”
-Great marketing made this a surprisingly simple sell to the right buyers.
+The listing mentioned Lizzie Borden and her trial, which drew national attention.
+The broker described the home as a historically significant Queen Anne Victorian that had been carefully restored to its original grandeur.
+Smart marketing helped make the sale relatively straightforward for the right buyers.

 How to sell a haunted house without fear

-• Find an agent with experience selling stigmatized homes.
+- Find a reliable real estate professional.
+Choose an agent with experience selling stigmatized homes.
 Publicity hounds need not apply.

-• Disclose what’s required at the right time and deliver the message through the proper chain of command.
+- Disclose what’s required.
+Provide necessary information at the right time and deliver it through the proper chain of command.
 Check your state statutes and real estate disclosure form, and consult a real estate attorney about any gray-area disclosures.

 Header Image Source: (Josh Hild/ Pexels)